Introduction

 - the processing of data concerning an individual's sex life or sexual orientation

-We shall carry out sensitive processing under Section 35(3) of the DPA 2018 only in reliance on the consent of the data subject or where it is strictly necessary for the law enforcement purposes and it meets one of the conditions set out in Schedule 8 of the DPA 2018.
+We will only carry out sensitive processing with the consent of the data subject or where it is strictly necessary for the law enforcement purposes and meets one of the conditions set out in Schedule 8 of the DPA 2018.

 We carry out sensitive processing, for which an APD is required, under the following Schedule 8 conditions:

-- where we have a legal obligation to investigate and prosecute criminal offences.
+- statutory purposes: we have a legal obligation or a substantial public interest to investigate and prosecute criminal offences

-- to ensure the appropriate enforcement of breaches of the laws and statutes that the we are responsible for implementing
+- administration on justice: to ensure proper enforcement of the laws and regulations we are responsible for

-- for establishing, exercising and defending legal rights
+- legal claims: for legal proceedings, obtaining legal advice, or exercising and defending legal rights

-- disclosures of personal data to an anti-fraud organisation, such as the through the National Fraud Initiative
+- preventing fraud: sharing personal data with anti-fraud organisations, for example the National Fraud Initiative

 - appoint a data protection officer who reports to our highest management level